Yasmani Grandal Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.85 team ERA that ranks seventh across all MLB pitching staffs.
+- The Guardians have a 3.85 team ERA that ranks seventh across all league pitching staffs.

-- Guardians pitchers combine to surrender the second-fewest home runs in baseball (102 total, one per game).
+- The Guardians surrender the second-fewest home runs in baseball (104 total, one per game).

-- Bibee gets the start for the Guardians, his 16th of the season.
-He is 6-2 with a 3.04 ERA and 85 strikeouts in 83 2/3 innings pitched.
+- Curry (3-0) gets the start for the Guardians, his third of the season.

-- The right-hander's last appearance came on Saturday against the Philadelphia Phillies, when he tossed seven scoreless innings while allowing two hits.
+- The righty last appeared in relief on Wednesday, when he threw one inning against the Kansas City Royals, allowing one earned run while giving up two hits.

-- The 24-year-old has a 3.04 ERA and 9.2 strikeouts per nine innings across 15 games this season, while giving up a batting average of .225 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.